docker-archive/dcus-hol-2017/windows-modernize-aspnet-dev/README.md

 ## <a name="task3.2"></a> Task 3.2: Implementing the save in a console app

-In the version 2 solution there's also a message hanbler project.
+In the version 2 solution there's also a message handler project.
 It's a .NET console app with all the code in the [Program](v2-src/ProductLaunch/ProductLaunch.MessageHandlers.SaveProspect/Program.cs) class.
 It connects to NATS using the same `MessageQueue` class, and listens for `ProspectSignedUpEvent` messages.
 For each message it receives, the handler extracts the prospect details from the message and saves them to the database:

 ```
 var prospect = eventMessage.Prospect;